wo-von/schoenschach/log.md

 No coding today, was literature review day because of reasons that was said yesterday.
 Read till part 13 of [this](https://www.patternsgameprog.com/series/discover-python-and-patterns/).
 Should have given it a rest after some time,, since i wanted to keep reading, but was distracted and kept browsing around.
 But is a very good one and is alreay showing me how to proceed
 **TODO:**
 keep reading the above mentioned tutorial, maybe start taking notes since it is getting a bit complicated

+### Day10:17th Nov.
+2021##
+**Progress:**
+Started seperating differen functionalities, and run the whole game through an object, which should be nice later if different instances are to run.
+Was generally very distracted, so nothing important was done
+**TODO:**
+impelemnt the keyboard interaction and maybe highlight the square you are on.